Please review the common questions we receive. If you don’t see the answer, then click on the last question to send us your own inquiry.

 You may find our class schedule by clicking on the CATALOG button on the left-hand navigation bar on our website, or by clicking here.

 Yes, students in any country may take our distance learning class.
 We have graduates from all over the world.
-Our practicals are available in the U.S. and Canada with plans to offer classes overseas in the future.
-Classes can also be hosted anywhere in the world if you have a group of 6 or more.
+Our practicals are available in the U.S. with plans to return to Canada and overseas in the future.
+Classes can also be hosted anywhere in the world if you have a group (minimum class size of 6).